aksharvarma/compile-the-tiger/insnsln/description.md

 1. Caitlin Matuszak
 2. Akshar Varma

+Changes and bug fixes added on the last submission are detailed at the end of the file.

 Takes the IR Tree, canonicalizes it and performs instruction selection.

 1. The first part of this file mentions some design changes from last time.